GezimSejdiu/Spark-RDF-Statistics/README.md

 The preliminary results show that our distributed approach improves upon a previous centralized approach we compare against.

 ## Spark-RDF main application class
-The main application class is `net.sansa.rdfstatistics.spark.App`.
+The main application class is `net.sansa_stack.rdf.spark.RDFStats`.
 The application requires as application arguments:

 1. path to the input folder containing the RDF data as nt (e.g. `/data/input`)